 Students may use their personal computers in their room to connect to the Adrian College computer network.
-All rooms have wireless signal to connect to the College network.
-Some wireless adapters may not be strong enough to reliably connect to the network.
-In those cases, students must have an ethernet card or have ethernet built into their computers in order to connect.
-There is one ethernet outlet in each room and is designated by the blue jack on the bottom of the phone jack face plate.
-The College bookstore has both ethernet cords and switches available for purchase.
+All residence halls have wireless signal to connect to the College network.
+Some wireless adapters may not be strong enough to reliably connect to the network in student rooms.
+In those cases, students must have an Ethernet cord or have Ethernet built into their computers in order to connect.
+The College bookstore has both Ethernet cords and switches available for purchase.
 Use of routers is not permitted.
-Students are expected to abide by all federal, state and local laws regarding internet use and the Adrian College Computer Use Agreement.
+Students are expected to abide by all federal, state, and local laws regarding internet use and by the Adrian College Computer Use Agreement.

 Furniture Removal and Storage

-A very limited amount of storage space is provided in residence halls for students to store college-provided student bed frames if a student chooses a loft.
+A very limited amount of storage space is provided in residence halls for students to store college-provided bed frames only, if a student chooses a loft.
 If the room does not have a complete set of furnishings at checkout, the student will be held financially responsible for the cost of replacement.
-There is no storage provided for furniture in the apartment or Pellowe Hall.
+There is no storage provided for furniture in any College View Apartments or Pellowe Hall.

 Incident reports are filed when an infraction of Residence Life policies or the Student Code of Conduct occurs.
 The incident report is a description of the event and its details.
-Determination of responsibility occurs at a judicial hearing or meeting with a college administrator.
-See Adrian College Student Code of Conduct for more information.
+Determination of responsibility occurs at a judicial hearing, meeting with a college administrator or if a student admits responsibility.
+(See the Adrian College Student Code of Conduct for more information.)

 If a resident is locked out, he/she must contact the RA on duty in the building to get his/her door opened.
+If an RA is not available, the resident may contact Campus Safety for assistance.
 A fee may be charged.

 1325 Williams St.